Skip to content

 konductor-researcher Analyzes codebases and documents patterns

-konductor-planner Creates detailed phase plans with tasks
+konductor-planner Creates detailed execution plans with tasks

-konductor-executor Implements code following TDD principles
+konductor-executor Implements code following TDD principles (one fresh agent per task)

 konductor-verifier Validates tests and acceptance criteria

-Hook System
+Hook System (konductor hook)

-• File modification tracking
+• File modification tracking (detects changes to tracked files)

-• Safety guardrails (prevents dangerous operations)
+• Safety guardrails (prevents dangerous operations like rm -rf /)

 Context Rot Prevention